l3str4nge/RecSys2020/python/supervised_bert_model/README.md

 *process_embeddings/*

-4 - Train another MLP on top of these embeddings (and the other features):
+4 - Train or infer another MLP on top of these embeddings (and the other features):

 *mlp_on_embeddings/*